Storm debris cleanup on waterways

 Determine if a permit is required for your project at fish and wildlife habitat structures.

-- Wetlands: Generally, a permit is not required to remove debris from a wetland.
+- Wetlands: Generally, a DNR wetland permit is not required for a landowner to remove debris from a wetland on their land.
 For example, a person may gather artificial or natural debris that has been deposited in a wetland without a permit from the department.
 The placement of fill material, such as road building, does require a permit.

 - “I want to go into a wetland and haul out garbage that a tornado dumped there, do I need a permit?”